Anne Tyler: Early writing and first publications

-While working at the Duke library—before and after marrying Modarressi—Tyler did continue to write short stories and started work on her first novel, If Morning Ever Comes.
+While working at the Duke University library—before and after marrying Modarressi—Tyler did continue to write short stories and started work on her first novel, If Morning Ever Comes.
 During this period her short stories appeared in The New Yorker, The Saturday Evening Post, and Harpers.
-After the couple moved to Montreal—Modarressi's U. S. visa had expired and they moved there so he could finish his residency—Tyler continued writing while looking for work.
+After the couple moved to Montreal—Modarressi's U.S. visa had expired and they moved there so he could finish his residency—Tyler continued writing while looking for work.
 Her first novel was published in 1964 and The Tin Can Tree was published the next year.
 Years later she disowned both of these novels, as well as many of the short stories she wrote during this period.
 She has even written that she "would like to burn them."
 She feels that most of this early work suffers from the lack of thorough character development and her failure to rework material repeatedly.

-A hiatus from writing: having babies, raising children—1965 to 1970

-In 1965 (age 24), Tyler had her first child, a daughter they named Tezh.
+In 1965 at age 24, Tyler had her first child, a daughter they named Tezh.
 Two years later a second daughter, Mitra, was born.
 About this time, the couple moved to Baltimore, MD as Taghi had finished his residency and obtained a position at the University of Maryland Medical School.
 With the moves, the changes in jobs, and the raising of two young children, Tyler had little time or energy for writing and published nothing between 1965 and 1970.
 She settled comfortably in the city of Baltimore where she has remained and where she has set most of her subsequent novels.
 Baltimore is generally considered to have a true mix of Southern and Northern culture.
 It also is an area of considerable Quaker presence, and Tyler eventually enrolled both her daughters in a local Friends school.
 During this period she began writing literary reviews for journals, newspapers, etc. to provide the family with additional income; she would continue this employment until the late 1980s, writing approximately 250 reviews in total.
-While this period was not productive for her writing career, Tyler does feel like this time enriched her spirit and her experience and in turn gave her subsequent writing greater depth, as she had "more of a self to speak from."
+While this period was not productive for her writing career, Tyler does feel that this time enriched her spirit and her experience and in turn gave her subsequent writing greater depth, as she had "more of a self to speak from."